 Protected access specifier allows a child class to access the member variables and member functions of its base class.
 This way it helps in implementing inheritance.
 We will discuss this in more details in the inheritance chapter.

 Internal access specifier allows a class to expose its member variables and member functions to other functions and objects in the current assembly.
 In other words, any member with internal access specifier can be accessed from any class or method defined within the application in which the member is defined.

 Protected Internal Access Specifier

 The protected internal access specifier allows a class to hide its member variables and member functions from other class objects and functions, except a child class within the same application.
-This is also used
+This is also used while implementing inheritance.